Materials-Consortia/OPTIMADE/optimade.rst

     (* Note: support for Property in OrderedValue is OPTIONAL *)

     ValueListEntry = ( Value | ValueEqRhs | ValueRelCompRhs | FuzzyStringOpRhs ) ;
-    (* Note: support for ValueEqRhs and ValueRelCompRhs in ValueListEntry are OPTIONAL *)
+    (* Note: support for ValueEqRhs, ValueRelCompRhs and FuzzyStringOpRhs in ValueListEntry are OPTIONAL *)

     ValueList = ValueListEntry, { Comma, ValueListEntry } ;
     ValueZip = ValueListEntry, Colon, ValueListEntry, { Colon, ValueListEntry } ;